How Beneficial is Hip Replacement Surgery?

 - Fewer wound complications

 It is important, however, to understand that small incisions for hip replacement are a recent development.
-Precise placement of hip components remains the primary goal of the surgery, and this goal should not be compromised for a smaller incision.
+Precise placement of hip components is the primary goal of the surgery and should not be compromised for a smaller incision.
 Patient factors such as weight, stiff hips, previous hip surgery, and hip deformity can require the standard sized incision.
-The American College of Rheumatologists has called total joint replacement "The single greatest advancement of arthritis treatment in this century."
-Improved surgical techniques, development of new materials, and the evolution of detailed preoperative and postoperative protocols have made hip replacement one of the most successful and reliable orthopedic procedures.